Magazine: Religion

-Jehovah's Witnesses' primary magazine, The Watchtower, was started by Charles Taze Russell in July 1879 under the title Zion's Watch Tower and Herald of Christ's Presence.
-The public edition of the magazine is one of the most widely distributed magazines in the world, with an average printing of approximately 36 million per issue.

-Celebrity, human interest, and gossip
+Religious magazines have a long and varied history.
+In the United States, religious magazines are among the first magazines to appear, and their content helped shape the early Republic's literacy, morals, and political events.
+But during the past 150 years, their influence has lessened.

+Celebrity gossip, human interest

 Magazines publishing stories and photos of high-profile individuals and celebrities have long been a popular format in the United States.
 In 2019, People Magazine ranked second behind ESPN Magazine in total reach with a reported reach of 98.51 million.

 Professional

 Professional magazines, also called trade magazines, or business-to-business magazines are targeted to readers employed in particular industries.
 These magazines typically cover industry trends and news of interest to professionals in the industry.
 Subscriptions often come with membership in a professional association.
 Professional magazines may derive revenue from advertisement placements or advertorials by companies selling products and services to a specific professional audience.
-Examples include Advertising Age and Automotive News.
+Examples include Advertising Age, Automotive News, Broadcast, The Bookseller, and The Stage.

+Based on tone or approach

+Magazines can be categorised by their tone or approach, e.g., as with periodical works of satire or humor.

+Puzzle magazines

+Like to Games World of Puzzles that is an American games and puzzle magazine.

 Cover

-Being on the cover of certain magazines is considered an honor or distinction.
-Examples include Time, Rolling Stone, Vogue and Sports Illustrated.
-See, for example: